nmpegetis/nbegetis.com-gatsby/src/content/blog/blog-20210725/index.md

 > **Q4 b**.
 Can I now share and discuss this whole above information with the rest of my school group of friends that me, Chris and Alice are involved?

 * **A4 b**. **No!**.
 As already said the sensitivity of information remains the same.
-It is still a **secret (Level 4)**, but no the restricted individuals are changed.
-Discussing this with the rest of the school group of friends would be that I would change the sensitivity to **confidential (Level 3)** and I am not authorized to do so, as this information is not my secret but Alice's secret.
+It is still a **secret (Level 4)**, but now the restricted individuals are changed.
+Discussing this with the rest of the school group of friends would mean that I would change the sensitivity to **confidential (Level 3)** and I am not authorized to do so, as this information is not my secret but Alice's secret.
 She is the only one that can change the sensitivity of this information. **Not even Chris**.

 ---